huyth96/PairUP/README.md

 PairUp!
-A Unity puzzle game inspired by the classic Onet, built with Unity, C# and ScriptableObjects.
+A Unity puzzle game inspired by the classic Onet, built with Unity and C#.
 The core mechanic: connect two matching tiles with a path of no more than three straight lines.
 PairUp! adds fresh twists such as dynamic boards, power-ups, and boss battles to keep gameplay engaging.